oracle-livelabs/oci/oci-apm-springboot/02-create-domain/create-domain.md

 ## Introduction

-In this lab, you will use Oracle Cloud console to set up an OCI compartment and create an APM Domain.
+In this lab, you will create an APM Domain.
 You will acquire a Data Upload Endpoint and a Private Data Key, which are needed to configure the APM Tracer on the application.

 Estimated time: 10 minutes

 ### Objectives

-* Create an OCI Compartment
 *	Create an APM Domain
 *	Obtain a Data Upload Endpoint and a Private Data Key